 Don’t Panic If You're Stuck or Have a Flight Delay

 If you are stuck due to an ash cloud, call the 24/7 emergency assistance phone line found on your travel insurance policy.
 Representatives at the assistance company can often help you book a trip home, or find you a place to stay overnight.

 You May be Eligible for Cancel for Any Reason

-With a policy offering Cancel For Any Reason benefits, you will be able to cancel your trip for any volcano-related reason, regardless of the covered cancellation reasons listed on your plan.
-This is a time-sensitive benefit on some plans, typically only available 10-30 days after making the first payment towards your trip.
-Also, there are other requirements that must be met (For example, you must cancel 48 or more hours before departure, and you must insure 100% of trip costs).
-Finally, you are only going to receive a percentage of your investment back – typically 75%.
+With a policy offering Cancel for Any Reason benefits, you will be able to cancel your trip for any volcano-related reason, regardless of the covered cancellation reasons listed on your plan.
+This is a time-sensitive benefit on some plans, typically only available 10-21 days after making the first payment on your trip.
+Also, other requirements must be met (e.g., you must cancel 48 or more hours before departure, and you must insure 100% of trip costs).
+Finally, you are only going to receive a percentage of your investment back – typically 50% - 75%.